Selling a House With Radon in Florida

 Florida Statute §404.056(5) requires that every real estate contract include a specific radon disclosure statement.
 The exact language is prescribed by law: "Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks..."
 You've likely seen it.
 Every Florida sale contract includes it.

 Beyond the standard disclosure, if you've had a radon test performed, most real estate attorneys and the Florida Realtors standard disclosure form recommend sharing the results with the buyer.
-Withholding known test results could expose you to liability under Florida's general material defect disclosure requirements (§689.25).
+Withholding known test results can create dispute risk under Florida's general material-defect disclosure standards.
 If you've tested at 6 pCi/L or higher and haven't mitigated, that's something a buyer needs to know.

 Health Risks and Buyer Perception